-Pump maintenance checklists are used during pump inspections to ensure that they are in good working condition.
-Engineers or pump technicians identify operational and safety issues to prevent unforeseen pump breakdowns, malfunctions, or production cessation.
+A pump maintenance checklist is used during pump inspections to ensure that they are in good working condition.
+Engineers or pump technicians can use this tool to identify operational and safety issues to prevent unforeseen pump breakdowns, malfunctions, or production cessation.

 In this article

 - How to Perform Pump Maintenance Using a Checklist

 - Tips for Effective Pump Maintenance

 - Effectively Maintain Pump Systems with SafetyCulture